 Please do not cut any trees or branches for firewood.
 Feel free to gather kindling from the gound if needed.

 Our 60 acres of undeveloped land is split by an improved road with approximately 40 acres on the south side and 20 acres on the north side.
 Most of the property is heavily wooded, including old growth trees.
 Access off the improved road is ONLY via dirt roads.
-Most of the open space for parking a larger rig is on the north side of the road, where there are a few acres of open fields that have in the past been used for crops.
+Most of the open space for parking a larger rig is on the north side of the road, where there are a few acres of open fields that may be cultivated by neighbors.
 Please note that the soil is sandy in Brunswick County and you should evaluate where best to park based on your rig size and weight.

 Tow vehicles can be parked beside your RV, or elsewhere on the cleared property.
 Please just don't block access on the right away dirt road to the 3 land locked properties to the north.